 Telegraph Avenue has an abundance of Ethiopian restaurants, but the crowning gem is Café Colucci.
 The restaurant has been open since 2009, and its allegiance to traditional spices and preparations shines through its often slow service.
 While a few of the stewed meat dishes, like the minchet abish wot (simmered ground beef), are consistently good, the real winners at Café Colucci are the vegetarian stews.
 The gomen (collard greens) and atakit (cabbage and carrots) are perfectly seasoned and still manage to taste rich, especially when eaten wrapped in the restaurant’s excellent injera bread.
 Slightly more adventurous eaters would also be remiss not to try the kitfo beef, which is traditionally served raw.
 Owner Fetlework Tefferi also owns the spice shop next door, where you can purchase the goods to try and make your own versions of her food at home.
-Café Colucci is at 6427 Telegraph Ave. (at Alcatraz Avenue), Oakland.
-Wheelchair accessible.
-Connect with the restaurant on Facebook and Twitter.
+Café Colucci is at 6427 Telegraph Ave. (at Alcatraz), Oakland.

 With the opening of Calavera in Uptown in summer 2015, Oakland officially entered the regional Mexican game.
 The giant, beautifully designed restaurant is Oaxacan to its core; bottles upon bottles of mezcal and tequila dominate the bar space and moles, grasshoppers and house-nixtamalized tortillas take center stage on the shared-plates menu.
 Those grasshoppers can come as a crunchy, salty addition to the guacamole; another stand-out option is the queso flameado, a molten cheese dip studded with huitlacoche (a fungus that grows on corn and tastes like mild shiitake mushrooms).
 We’ve been most impressed with the complex birria de chivo (slow-cooked goat laced with chiles and chocolate), nopales (cactus) served with spicy salsa Mexicana, and the truly fantastic house-made tortillas.
 Calavera is at 2337 Broadway (between 23rd and 24th streets), Oakland.